Religion in Australia: Demographics

 A question on religion has been asked in every census taken in Australia, with the voluntary nature of this question having been specifically stated since 1933.
 In 1971, the instruction "if no religion, write none" was introduced.
 This saw a sevenfold increase from the previous census year in the percentage of Australians stating they had no religion.
 Since 1971, this percentage has progressively increased to 38.9% in 2021.

 The Australian Bureau of Statistics (ABS) 2006 Census Dictionary statement on religious affiliation states the purpose for gathering such information:

 Data on religious affiliation are used for such purposes as planning educational facilities, aged persons' care and other social services provided by religion-based organisations; the location of church buildings; the assigning of chaplains to hospitals, prisons, armed services and universities; the allocation of time on public radio and other media; and sociological research.

 The census question about religion is optional, and asks "What is the person's religion?", giving respondents a choice of nine religions, "Other" and "No religion".
 At the 2016 census 9.6% of people declined to answer, or they did not give a response adequate for interpretation.
-This figure dropped to 7.2% in 2021.The religious views of those people are not known, so it is not proper to group them together with people who state that they have no religion – instead, all the census figures about religion should be treated with corresponding confidence levels.
+This figure dropped to 7.2% in 2021.

-The 2021 Australian census data showed that 43.9% of Australians classify themselves Christian, 8.2% less in real terms than just five years prior, The second-largest classification was the 38.9% who identified as "No Religion".

-As in many Western countries, the level of active participation in church worship is much lower than this; weekly attendance at church services is likely to be under 1 million, about 4% of the population.
+The 2021 Australian census data showed that 43.9% of Australians classify themselves Christian, 8.2% less in real terms than five years prior, The second-largest classification was the 38.9% who identified as "no religion".
+As in many Western countries, the level of active participation in church worship is much lower than this.
+According to the National Church Life Survey conducted by NCLS Research in 2018, one in five Australians can be described as a “frequent attendee”, i.e. attending religious services at least once a month.
+This includes 13% who report attending religious services at least once a week and 8% who attend at least once a month.
+Almost half (48%) of Australians report never attending religious services.

 The fastest growing religious classifications over the fifteen years between 2006 and 2021 were: